Patrick T. Brown

 Patrick T. Brown is a fellow at the Ethics and Public Policy Center, where his work focuses on developing a robust pro-family economic agenda and supporting families as the cornerstone of a healthy and flourishing society.

-He has published reports on paid leave and family policy with the Institute for Family Studies, and edited an essay series featuring working-class voices for American Compass.
-He is an advisory board member of Humanity Forward and the Center on Child and Family Policy.
+Prior to joining EPPC, Patrick served as a Senior Policy Advisor to Congress’ Joint Economic Committee, and previously worked a government relations staffer for Catholic Charities USA.
+He has published reports with the Institute for Family Studies, the Niskanen Center, American Compass, and is an advisory board member of Humanity Forward and the Center on Child and Family Policy.

 Patrick graduated from the University of Notre Dame with a degree in political science and economics, and holds a Master’s in Public Affairs from Princeton University’s Woodrow Wilson School of Public and International Affairs.
 He and his wife Jessica have four children and live in Columbia, S.C., and he is on Twitter @PTBwrites.